An ode to Gary Lineker at Barcelona: King of El Clasico and almost-legend

 This is something of a running theme throughout Lineker’s career.

 On the cusp of greatness at the Estadio Azteca, up popped El Diego with the goal of the century.
-A couple of penalties away from the Italia 90 final.
+Four years later, he was only a couple of penalties away from the Italia 90 final.

 Just as he became world-class at Everton, becoming the first division’s top scorer with 30 goals in 1985-86, there were Kenny Dalglish’s all-conquering Liverpool, pipping their city rivals to the league title by just two points.